GRANTS, SCHOLARSHIPS, AND FELLOWSHIPS

-The Open Society Justice Initiative and Central European University invite applicants for the 2016 Summer School in Human Rights Litigation.
+The Open Society Justice Initiative and Central European University invite applicants for the 2017 Summer School in Human Rights Litigation.

-The Civil Society Leadership Awards provide fully funded master’s degree study to academically qualified individuals who have a deep commitment to leading positive social change in their home communities.
+The Civil Society Leadership Awards (CSLA) provides fully-funded scholarships for master’s degree study to individuals who clearly demonstrate a deep commitment to leading positive social change in their communities.

-The Civil Society Scholar Awards support international mobility for doctoral students and university faculty to help them advance research with an impact on civil society in their home countries.
+The Civil Society Scholar Awards support international academic mobility to enable doctoral students and university faculty to access resources that enrich socially engaged research and critical scholarship.

 The Open Society Institute–Baltimore’s Criminal and Juvenile Justice Program seeks to end overreliance on incarceration, which disproportionately affects the poor and individuals in communities of color.

-The Disability Rights Scholarship Program offers awards to disability rights advocates from China, Tunisia, and other selected countries in Africa and Latin America for degrees in law and education.
+The Disability Rights Scholarship Program offers awards to disability rights focused on individuals from China and other countries in Africa and Latin America for law and education degrees.